-What is film noir?
+But what is film noir?
 It’s difficult to define precisely.
 But when you see it, you recognize it for what it is.
 It can be a genre, a style, or a motif.
 It is often confused with the action genre, the thriller genre, and the crime drama.
 While these types of movies can incorporate noir themes in them, they are not really noir films per se.
 A proper noir film has to have a certain thematic spirit to it.
 It needs a certain darkness, a certain heaviness.
 What matters is the overall “spirit” of the film.
 What is its message?
 What impression lingers on the viewer’s brain?
 All noir films deal with at least a few of the following themes:

-Existential crises affect the main character
+Existential crises torment the main character

 Alienation from other people in society